Joanna Krupa Strips Naked For Selfie Show During Vagina Court Battle

 A photo posted by Joanna Krupa (@joannakrupa) on

 The 37-year-old reality TV star seemed not to have a care in the world about the pic, even though she is currently involved in an unpleasant courtroom battle with a former co-star.
 The picture seems to have been taken while Joanna was enjoying some time out on a yacht, a staff member pictured in the background.
-The Polish-born model, 1 week prior posted a video to Instagram of herself completely naked while doing a little shimmy in the bathroom mirror.
+The Polish-born model, one week prior, posted a video to Instagram of herself completely naked while doing a little shimmy in the bathroom mirror.

 2017 #body #goals #fit #nofilter #joannakrupa yes I do have Nude color ???? on‼️ so relax #haters #imamodel ???????????????? . ????Bielizna cielista nie stresujcie się ????☺️ @bemylilou bracelets #bemylilou and perfume from my own line for @esotiq